jaydengamble6/easy-build-nt5/README.md

 - Run 'easy-build.cmd chk' from a shortcut to launch Debug builds

-- Run ''easy-build.cmd free x64' to start the AMD64 build.
-You NEED the build type when loading for AMD64.
+- Run 'easy-build64.cmd' to start the AMD64 build

 - **What can it do?**